landelare/ue5coro/Docs/GAS.md

 * FCancellationGuard does **NOT** affect CanBeCanceled (but it may be overridden).
 Cancellations will be received and (unforced ones) deferred until the last guard goes out of scope.
+* See [below](#garbage-collection-considerations) for notes on unusual garbage collection behavior driven by GAS itself that might lead to forced cancellations.

 You'll need to call CommitAbility normally from the coroutine as appropriate.
 You're free to override any other method not marked `final`.